 Drinking alcohol at a company event can lead to other damaging situations besides car accidents, and some of these are incidents that the company may be held liable for.
-One protection that employers can give themselves is to set a clear precedence that the work party is completely separate from any work-related duties, and participation is voluntary, and any work-related activities, including networking, should be avoided.
+With host liquor insurance, one protection that employers can give themselves is to set a clear precedence that the work party is completely separate from any work-related duties, and participation is voluntary, and any work-related activities, including networking, should be avoided.

 When a person is under the influence of alcohol, there is a bigger risk that they may say or do something that a co-worker may take as offense, inappropriate, or an example of harassment.
 Before it is time for the party, it is important that sexual harassment training is up to date for employees and that potential victims have a safe outlet for reporting potential violations.

 In general, workers compensation claims are not valid for accidents that occur during business holiday parties, but that doesn’t mean that some employees won’t try and make these claims.
 At Zuma , we can make sure these situations are addressed and can advise you so that you can get the level of coverage needed.